ITP-2022/assignment-folder-1/README.md

 Problem Statment:
-Create an unsorted array og n numbers, find the sum of all perfect numbers and check whether it is armstrong or not.
+Given an unsorted array of N numbers, Find the sum of all the perfect numbers and check whether it is Armstrong number or not.